rhc-h1/docs.hackerone.com/docs/programs/start-h1-bounty.md

 * A managed program enables HackerOne to design, manage, and support your program from end to end.
 * A hosted program enables you to run and manage your own program.

+HackerOne Bounty Products require a paid subscription.
+The steps below allow you to configure some program details before speaking with a HackerOne Sales representative about the subscription options, setting a bounty budget and other steps required to launch.

 If you elect to **Start H1 Bounty**, to get your bounty program up and running, follow these steps:

 1. Configure your general settings under **Settings > General**.
 You can set up these settings: